sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 ![datascience_workflow](../screenshots/04_basic_manip/datascience_workflow.png)

-That is why in this tutorial we are going to learn how to carry out some basic data manipulation with SAS.
+**In this tutorial we are going to learn how to carry out some basic data manipulation with SAS.**

 <a name="subsect1"></a>